mbecker20/komodo/docsite/docs/deploy-containers/configuration.md

 Note that this is not the only affect of using a network other than `host`.
 For example, containers running on different networks can not communicate, and ones on the same network can not reach other containers on `localhost` even when they are running on the same system.
 This behavior can be a bit confusing if you are not familiar with it, and it can be bypassed entirely by just using `host` network.

-## configuring restart behavior
+## Configuring restart behavior

 Docker, like systemd, has a couple options for handling when a container exits.
 See [docker restart policies](https://docs.docker.com/config/containers/start-containers-automatically/).
 Monitor allows you to select the appropriate restart behavior from these options.

-## configuring environment variables
+## Configuring environment variables

 Monitor enables you to easily manage environment variables passed to the container.
 In the GUI, navigate to the environment tab of the configuration on the deployment page.